twgr/ccfs/README.md

 Although not all datasets could be added to the repository due to license issues, all are available freely online (the majority are from the UCI repository https://archive.ics.uci.edu/ml/datasets.html, others are referenced in the paper).

-In each case the last column corresponds to class label.
+In each case the last column corresponds to class label, while the first row indicates whether the variable is oridinal (1) or an unordered categorical (0).
+Datasets can be easily loaded using the loadDataset.m function.

 ### Who do I talk to? ###

 * Tom Rainforth: twgr@robots.ox.ac.uk